Updated : 02/10/2014

 Useful national addresses and websites:

-The rules are different if you travel abroad specifically for medical treatment.Still need help?
+The rules are different if you travel abroad specifically for medical treatment.Help and advice

 In this case, the 28 EU member states + Iceland, Liechtenstein, Norway and Switzerland